tarwn/lessthandot-hugo/blogs/content/posts/2013-08-03-using-iis-rewrite-rules-to-improve.md

 ### Querystring Invalidation

-SquishIt&#8217;s default versioning behavior is to append the versioning hash to the URL of a combined file as a query string parameter.
+SquishIt's default versioning behavior is to append the versioning hash to the URL of a combined file as a query string parameter.
 So a bundle set up like this:

 ```csharp
 Bundle.JavaScript()